Quicr/quicr-protocol-spec/moq-arch.md

 # QuicR characteristics and its Relationship to existing streaming standards

-As its evident, QuicR and its architetcure uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
+As its evident, QuicR and its architecture uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
 Specifically the use of a CDN-like delivery network, the use of named objects and the receiver-triggered media/data delivery.
-However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferncing and gaming.
+However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferencing and gaming.

 * To support low latency the granularity of the delivered objects ,in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
-QuicR uses a publish and subcription semantic along with a wildcarded naming to simplify and speed object delivery.
+QuicR uses a publish and subscription semantic along with a wildcard name to simplify and speed object delivery.

-* Certain realtime applications operating in ultra low latency mode require objects delivered as and when they are avaiable without having to wait for previous objects that have not yet been delivered due to network loss or out of order network delivery.
+* Certain realtime applications operating in ultra low latency mode require objects delivered as and when they are available without having to wait for previous objects that have not yet been delivered due to network loss or out of order network delivery.
 QuicR supports Quic datagrams based object delivery for this purposes.
 Note that QuicR also allows for both Quic datagram and stream usages based on the application's latency/quality requirements.

 * QuicR supports resiliency mechanisms that are more suitable for realtime delivery such as FEC and selective retransmission.

 * Quic's current congestion control algorithms need to be evaluated for efficacy in low latency interactive real-time contexts specially when it comes to mechanisms such as slow start and multiplicative decrease.
 Based on the results of the evaluation work, QuicR can select the congestion control algorithm suitable for the application's class.

-* Published objects in QuicR have associated max-age that specifies the validity of such obejcts. max-age influences relay's drop decisions and the used by the underlying Quic transport to cease retransmissions associated with the named object.
+* Published objects in QuicR have associated max-age that specifies the validity of such objects. max-age influences relay's drop decisions and the used by the underlying Quic transport to cease retransmissions associated with the named object.

 * Unlike streaming architectures where media contribution and media distribution are treated differently, QuicR can be used for both object contribution/publishing and distribution/subscribing as the split does not exist for interactive communications.